lrspeiser/DensityDependentMetricModel/docs/ppn_mapping.md

 Reviewer checklist (what this establishes)
 - In the Solar limit with Φ=Ψ and c_T=1, γ=β=1 to 1PN; the gate enters as an additive environment potential that vanishes under screening.
 - Cassini constrains γ; it only constrains ε if amplitude rescaling is not absorbed into the GM used by ephemerides or if ε varies along the ray.
 In our published gates, ξ≈1 throughout the Solar regime, so Cassini’s γ bound is satisfied while |ΔG/G| serves as a conservative tracer.

+References (canonical PPN/Shapiro)
+- Will, C. M., The Confrontation between General Relativity and Experiment, Living Reviews in Relativity (2014, 2018 update).
+Standard source for PPN formalism and Shapiro delay derivations.
+- Bertotti, B., Iess, L., & Tortora, P. (2003), A test of general relativity using radio links with the Cassini spacecraft, Nature 425, 374–376.